-It is noted that overall, the corporate risk register remains largely unchanged since quarter 4 but will continue to be monitored closely and any increasing risk cores that may lead to financial pressures without mitigation will be reflected in established ongoing monitoring and MTFP arrangements.
+It is noted that overall, the corporate risk register remains largely unchanged since the second quarter with no new or escalated risks and none closed or de-escalated back to the service areas, but three have decreased and 15 remained the same.
+The register will continue to be monitored closely and any increasing risk scores that may lead to financial pressures without mitigation will be reflected in established ongoing revenue and capital monitoring and MTFP arrangements.